-There are many different dragon designs that you can opt for, such as a mythical, Chinese or tribal dragon.
-As much or as little detail can be put into it, depending on the design that you opt for, while sizing is another thing to take into consideration.
+There are many different dragon tattoo designs that you can opt for, such as a mythical, Chinese, or tribal dragon.
 While dragon tattoos don’t exactly make the cut for ‘feminine designs,’ they can still look super cool on the right kind of chic, it’s all about what suits your personality.

-Chest tattoos don’t need to be black, why not add some colour, this will make your tattoo stand out even more.
-No matter the design, where it’s a flower or dragon, some colour will make it pop, in some circumstances, it can even make your tatt look more three dimensional and lively.
+Chest tattoos don’t need to be black, why not add some color, this will make your tattoo stand out even more.
+No matter the design, where it’s a flower or dragon, some color will make it pop, in some circumstances, it can even make your tatt look more three dimensional and lively.

-If you can draw or you have a good imagination that you can explain well to your artist, why not try and come up with your own design that is unique to you.
-You can try and personalise it in some way as well if you want it to have some sentimental value.
+If you can draw or you have a good imagination, why not try and come up with your own design that is unique to you.
+You can try and personalize it in some way as well if you want it to have some sentimental value.
 Try coming up with a design that can be tied to your heritage or background while remaining unique.

 Moon tattoos can be as simple or as intricate as you like, whether you want to get a stand-alone, outline of it or bury it in the middle of a pattern or design like below.
 Be as creative as you can; you could even try to add some sentimental meaning into your tattoo if you like.
 Usually, you’re either a sun or moon kind of girl, never both.